Tora! Tora! Tora!: Historical accuracy

+Tora!
+Tora!
+Tora! is regarded highly by Pearl Harbor historians and survivors for its accuracy.

 Parts of the film showing the takeoff of the Japanese aircraft utilize an Essex-class aircraft carrier, Yorktown, which was commissioned in 1943 and modernized after the war to have a very slightly angled flight deck.
 The ship was leased by the film producers, who needed an aircraft carrier for the film, and as Yorktown was scheduled to be decommissioned in 1970, the Navy made her available.
 She was used largely in the takeoff sequence of the Japanese attack aircraft.
 The sequence shows interchanging shots of models of the Japanese aircraft carriers and Yorktown.
 She does not look like any of the Japanese carriers involved in the attack, due to her large bridge island and her angled landing deck.
 The Japanese carriers had small bridge islands, and it wasn't until after the war that angled flight decks were developed.
 In addition, during the scene in which Admiral Halsey is watching bombing practice, an aircraft carrier with the hull number 14 is shown.
 Admiral Halsey was on USS Enterprise, not the Essex-class carrier USS Ticonderoga, which would not be commissioned until 1944.
 This is understandable, however, as Enterprise and all six of the Japanese carriers from the attack had been scrapped or sunk.

 In Tora!
 Tora!
 Tora!, an error involves the model of Japanese aircraft carrier Akagi.
 In the film, Akagi's bridge island is positioned on the starboard side of the ship, which is typical on most aircraft carriers.
 However, Akagi was an exception; her bridge island was on the port side of the ship.
 Despite this, the bridge section appeared accurately as a mirrored version of Akagi's real port-side bridge.
 Secondly, all the Japanese aircraft in the footage bear the markings of Akagi's aircraft (a single vertical red stripe following the red sun symbol of Japan), even though five other aircraft carriers participated, each having its own markings.
 In addition, the markings do not display the aircraft's identification numbers as was the case in the actual battle.
 The white surround on the roundel on the Japanese aircraft was only used from 1942 onwards.
 Prior to this, the roundel was red only.